drupal-graphql-compose/documentation/features/routes.md

 > :fire: Enable the **graphql_compose_routes** module.

-- Visit `/admin/structure/types`
-- Next to the type you want to expose: Select `Edit`
-- Down the bottom select the `GraphQL` tab
-- Click `Enable loading by route`

-## Basic usage
+## Enabling routes

+After enabling the routes module, Each entity type has the option to `Enable loading by route`.
-Route enables the `route(path: String!)` query which enables you to load an entity by it's routed URL.
+It also adds enables the `route(path: String!)` query, allowing you to load an entity by it's routed URL.

 <!-- tabs:start -->